Updated May 26, 2023

 This is the core of Agile Project Management.

-Changes can be implemented every now and then, it doesn’t need to wait.
-Agile processes harness change for customer’s competitive advantage.
+Changes can be implemented occasionally; it doesn’t need to wait.
+Agile processes harness change for customers’ competitive advantage.

-Reduce the time between conceiving and implementing an important change.
-If the development process is taking time don’t panic to make a shift.
+Reduce the time between conceiving and implementing a significant change.
+If the development process takes time, don’t panic to shift.

 Principle 3: Deliver Working Software in a Shorter Time Span

-The shorter time-frame between planning and delivery, the better opportunity to improve the efficiency and effectiveness of the work.
-This will create more opportunity for end users to record their input and provide the development team with feedback.
+The shorter the time frame between planning and delivery, the better opportunity to improve the efficiency and effectiveness of the work.
+This will create more opportunities for end-users to record their input and provide the development team with feedback.

-Principle 4: Business People and Developers must work as Team
+Principle 4: Business People and Developers must work as a team

-This is a crucial step, especially because it takes a lot of effort and it doesn’t come naturally to people.
-It’s very easy to have a miscommunication when a project manager is handling a remotely located team.
-In such cases, communication tools are the best option to keep the project moving.
+This is a crucial step because it takes a lot of effort and doesn’t come naturally to people.
+It’s very easy to miscommunicate when a project manager handles a remotely located team.
+Communication tools are the best option in such cases to keep the project moving.

-Agile Project Management not only focuses on ways of development of better end product but also on the ways in which project managers can encourage a productive and effective development environment.
+Agile Project Management focuses on developing better end products and how project managers can encourage a productive and effective development environment.

-To maintain flexibility, productivity, effective, efficient and agility, Agile teams are cross-trained and self-organized without any management restrictions.
-It is advised to avoid micromanagement as it restricts motivation and the team cannot reach up to its full potential
+Agile teams are cross-trained and self-organized without any management restrictions to maintain flexibility, productivity, effectiveness, efficiency, and agility.
+It is advisable to avoid micromanagement because it restricts motivation and prevents the team from reaching its full potential.

-The environment a face-to-face communication can provide, no other mode can do.
+The environment face-to-face communication can provide no other mode can do.
 The clear and concise feedback and appreciation conveyed through face-to-face communication can motivate the entire team.

 Principle 7: Working Software – A Measure of Progress

-There are many matrixes through which the progress of a project can be measured.
+There are many matrices available for measuring the progress of a project.
 This is the primary way to do so.
-Also, this principle can be used to measure the wrong steps taken.
+Additionally, you can use this principle to measure the wrong steps taken.

-No matter how much effort was put in developing the software or the amount of documentation and changes have been done; all will go in vain if the software is not functional.
+All the effort put into developing the software, the amount of documentation, and changes made, will go in vain if the software is not functional.

 Principle 8: Agile Processes Promote Sustainable Development

-When the duration of a project run for a longer period of time, then it is quite usual that the team will burn out.
-To avoid such a situation, work should be done in short productive terms because excessive overtime will lead to poor product quality.
-The project manager needs to decide the work pace of the team members so that the leave the office tired yet satisfied.
+When the project duration runs for a more extended period, then it is quite usual that the team will burn out.
+To prevent such a situation, it is advisable to work in short productive terms, as excessive overtime can result in a decline in product quality.
+The project manager needs to decide the work pace of the team members so that they leave the office tired yet satisfied.

 Principle 9: Continuous Attention to Technical Excellence and Good Design Enhance Agility

-Polishing the code should be done on a regular basis.
+Polishing the code should be done regularly.
 At the same time, it does not mean rushing.
 Developers should remove unwanted or confusing codes time-to-time.
-It should not be kept as a later task, which ultimately leads to never.
+Keeping it as a later task can ultimately result in it never being addressed.

-The relationship between the speed of production and the quality of coding is known as technical debt.
+The term “technical debt” describes the relationship between the speed of production and the quality of coding.

 Principle 10: Simplicity is the Art of Maximizing

 Keep everything simple and minimize the duration between comprehension and completion.
-Keep track of your team, count the working hours using tools like Dashable, Trello, and InVision.
-Don’t focus on the things that don’t matter, as it simply uses a lot of mental work and leads to an exhausted and underperforming team.
+Keep track of your team, and count the working hours using tools like Dashable, Trello, and InVision.
+Please don’t focus on the things that don’t matter, as it simply uses a lot of mental work and leads to an exhausted and underperforming team.

 Principle 11: The Best Architecture, Requirements, and Designs Emerge from Self-Organizing Teams

-A self-motivated team molds its own path.
-They don’t need to be directed on every path, for what needs to be done and what action is to be taken.
+A self-motivated team molds its path.
+They don’t need to be directed on every path for what needs to be done and what action should be taken.

-Although project managers are an essential component in the Agile process, they only play some role when it comes to architecture and design for a project.
+Although project managers are an essential component in the Agile process, they only play some role in the architecture and design of a project.

 Principle 12: Inspect & Adapt

-This is an important principle of Agile Project Management.
-The team should, on a regular interval should reflect on how to become more productive and adjust its behavior accordingly.
-If there is a smart way to move the project forward, then the team should implement those adjustments.
+This is an essential principle of Agile Project Management.
+The team should, a regular interval should, reflect on how to become more productive and adjust its behavior accordingly.
+If there is a smart way to move the project forward, the team should implement those adjustments.

-This has been a guide to Principles of Agile Project Management.
-Here we discussed 12 Basic Principles of Agile Project Management.
-You may also look at these useful functions in excel –
+This has been a guide to the Principles of Agile Project Management.
+Here we discussed the basic concept with 12 basic principles of agile project management.
+You may also look at the following articles to learn more –